Project Page: github/ip-ffmpeg-youtube

 youtube-live-cleanup container mounts the

-recordings directory and periodically (every hour) removes all but the most recent 48 recordings (retain 48 hours of video).
+recordings directory and periodically (removes all but the most recent 48 hours of recordings.

 ~/recordingspath could (and probably should) be moved to a directory which is automatically backed up off-site.